Ballintra - Cave system known as Pullans

 Frosses - Roose Bridge

-During the Great Famine, a pot filled with gruel was left on the bridge for passersby to eat.
-Not everyone who walked along the route survived, and a few of those people now remain.
+During the Great Famine, a pot filled with gruel would be placed on the bridge for passersby to eat.
+Not everyone who walked along the route survived, and a few of the people who starved to death remain.

 Gola Roads, Inishinny - Bunbeg, general area

 After a particularly fierce storm, the body of a boat's captain known to the locals was discovered on the shoreline.
 His body was taken back to the mainland, though shortly after he briefly appeared in the hamlet, standing in the doorway of a hut.

 Another location haunted by a pair of star crossed lovers.
 In this story, the daughter of Earl William fell in love with the son of a family rival.
 The son was locked up in the castle and starved to death, while the daughter died trying to help the boy escape.
 Both now haunt the site.

 Lovers reunited after death.

 The daughter of Earl William and the son of Sir Walter Burk fell in love; unfortunately, their parents were mortal enemies.
 When Earl Williams discovered the relationship, he locked the young man in a tower to starve to death.
 When Williams' daughter tried to help her lover, she was killed.
 The pair are now united as spectres.

 Inver - Drumbeg House